-Top quality optics, dependability, and convenience of use are just some of the reasons that customers choose Canon digital cameras.
-Canon has become widely recognized for crafting some of the finest digital cameras and digital SLRs that you can buy, and is one of the leading digital camera manufacturers in today's world.
-People wanting top quality cameras generally have at least a few cameras by Canon on their wish list.
-So if you take a look at the PC Magazine's winners of the Reader's Choice Award for Service and Reliability, it shouldn't come as a shock that the highest honors are often won by Canon.
+Top quality optics, reliability, and simplicity of use are just some of the reasons that customers choose Canon digital cameras.
+One of the top digital camera manufacturers in the world today, Canon has attained a reputation for making some of the finest digital cameras and digital SLRs available on the market.
+Canon cameras are inevitably on the camera wish list of anyone that wants a high quality camera.
+So if you take a look at the winners of PC Magazine's Reader's Choice Award for Service and Reliability, it shouldn't come as a surprise that the highest spot is frequently won by Canon.
 It also should come as no surprise that their cameras are reviewed very highly on a consistent basis.

-Canon is not generally a cheap brand by any means.
-In spite of this, Canon digital cameras have earned the status of best buy.
-This means that you get great value for the extra money.
-Within the past few years, Canon begun making several types that are more inexpensive, without cutting quality.
+Canon is not generally a cheap brand at all.
+In spite of this, Canon digital cameras have achieved the status of best buy.
+This proves that you get great value for the extra money.
+Recently, Canon begun releasing a number of models that are less expensive, while providing respectable results.
 The Canon PowerShot A1200 is one such camera.
-The A1200 has a small optical viewfinder which makes it easier to shoot outdoors as well as AA batteries, as opposed to most other models that can are available at this low of a price.
+Unlike many other models you'd find at this price, the A1200 has a small optical viewfinder that makes is ideal for outdoor shooting as well as AA batteries.

-The Powershot A series, the SD or ELPH series compact point-and-shoots, and the Rebel consumer dSLRs such as the T4i are just a few examples of Canon digital cameras that have highly praised across the board.
-Durability, ease of use, and high picture quality are things you can expect if you buy a Canon camera.
-The Canon enthusiast compacts you will find in the G and S series cameras are among the finest Canon digital cameras you can buy.
-The advanced digital camera market has been dominated by these models for quite some time, because they appeal to both amateurs and professionals who require something pocketable.
-For instance, the Canon PowerShot G15 has a swiveling LCD screen, and a 12 megapixel sensor.
-It's also great for low light photography because of its very fast lens.
+The Powershot A series, the SD or ELPH series compact point-and-shoots, and the Rebel consumer dSLRs such as the T4i are several Canon digital cameras that have highly praised across the board.
+Most Canon camera customers and aficionados are drawn to the brand because of the the durable design, convenience and the high quality of picture provided by these digital cameras.
+The Canon enthusiast compacts found in the G and S series cameras are among the finest Canon digital cameras available.
+These models have overwhelmed the advanced digital camera market for quite some time, being great for both amateurs and professionals requiring something pocketable.
+For example, the Canon PowerShot G15 boasts an LCD screen that swivels, and a 12 megapixel sensor.
+It is also perfect for low light photography due to its very fast lens.